-Work continues against the backdrop of ongoing reductions in core funding.
-Savings of £0.850m were identified and agreed by Council in February 2018 when setting the budget for 2018/19 with further savings and efficiencies amounting to £0.750m agreed by Council in February 2019 for 2019/20.
-This action will be retained for 2019/20, not just due to the forecasted scale of savings required, but also due to the uncertainty of the forward estimates within the Medium Term Financial Plan from 2021 onwards pending publication of the outcomes of both the 2019 Spending and Fair Funding Reviews.
-In light of the reductions in core funding since 2010 it is anticipated that this matter will continue to represent a significant challenge for the Council.
+For 2020/21 the Council agreed a balanced budget and work is ongoing to update the Medium Term Financial Plan and Financial Strategy to reflect the impacts of the Coronavirus emergency.
+An initial report was presented compiled and reported to the June meeting of the Policy & Resources Committee.
+This action will be retained for 2020/21, not just due to the forecasted scale of savings required, but also due to the uncertainty of the forward estimates of core funding within the Medium Term Financial Plan beyond 2020/21 pending the outcome of the Government's Comprehensive Spending Review and the delayed Fair Funding Review.
+In light of the reductions in core funding since 2010 this matter continues to represent a significant challenge for the Council.